ErkanHatipoglu/100-days-of-code/intermediate_projects/README.md

 - **[Day 22 - Pong Game](day_22_pong_game)**: A classic Pong game implemented in Python using Turtle Graphics.
 This project covers basic game development concepts like collision detection, user input handling, and graphical rendering.
 - **[Day 23 - Turtle Crossing Game](day_23_turtle_crossing_game)**: A game where the player controls a turtle navigating through a busy road with moving cars.
 It showcases collision detection, event handling, and object-oriented programming in Python.
 This game gets progressively more challenging, requiring strategic movement and timing.
 - **[Day 25 - US States Game](day_25_us_states_game)**: Test your knowledge of US geography in this interactive game that challenges you to name all 50 states.
 Leveraging Turtle graphics and CSV data, the game visualizes your progress on a map, offering a fun and educational way to learn state names and locations.
 Missed states are recorded, providing a targeted learning opportunity for future review.
+- **[Day 26 - NATO Alphabet](day_26_nato_alphabet)**: "Translating words into NATO phonetic codes interactively, showcasing the use of Pandas for CSV data handling and comprehension techniques in Python."

 Each project folder includes the source code, a dedicated README, and any additional resources used or created during the development of the project.